 If you have a need for importing the updated text from a website into your document, this is definitely worth playing around with.
 You might have to experiment a bit, but it could potentially be a very useful tool.

-What Do You Import into Word?
+What Do You Import Into Microsoft Word?